staadecker/math-solver/README.md

 3. Solve the expression by recursively traversing the binary tree.

-## The other cool stuff
+## Cool thing 2

-All the operations are specified in a list!
+All the operations (e.g. *, /, sin, cos) are specified in a list!
 This makes it really easy to add new operations, or change the order of operations.
 Take a look at `operands` in `compute.py`.